vishnu350/xbooxp/README.md

 ## Compiling xbooxp from source

-For Linux, just clone the directory and type **make**, and the executable binary will be built.
+For Linux, just clone the git repo and type **make**, and the executable binary will be built.
+It works out of the box with the usual permission tweaks.

-For Windows, the original code was built using Borland C/C++ compilers, and is no longer supported.
-However, since the code is very portable, it may still build on modern systems.
-The binaries are still included in the legacy directory.
+For Windows, builds are no longer supported.
+The original builds were compiled using Borland C/C++ compilers (now outdated).
+However, since the source code is very portable, it may still build on modern Windows systems.
+The original binaries are still included in the *legacy* directory, and will require the use of io.dll (provided by [geekhideout](http://www.geekhideout.com/iodll.shtml)).

 ## Usage